testcontainers/testcontainers-go/docs/modules/rabbitmq.md

 ### Container Options

 When starting the RabbitMQ container, you can pass options in a variadic way to configure it.
+All these options will be automatically rendered into the RabbitMQ's custom configuration file, located at `/etc/rabbitmq/rabbitmq-custom.conf`.

 #### Image